afahounko/ahome/README.md

 AHOME
 ===

+AHOME uses AWX as engine.
-AHOME provides a web-based user interface, REST API, and task engine built on top of [Ansible](https://github.com/ansible/ansible).
+AWX provides a web-based user interface, REST API, and task engine built on top of [Ansible](https://github.com/ansible/ansible).
 It is the upstream project for [Tower](https://www.ansible.com/tower), a commercial derivative of AWX.

 To install AWX, please view the [Install guide](./INSTALL.md).